Who is the world's youngest judge?

 Applying the Definition

-The title "Justice of the Peace" means fundamentally different things in different jurisdictions.
-In Indiana in 1974, it referred to a judge with authority over civil and criminal matters.
-In Massachusetts in 2023, it referred to an official with ceremonial and ministerial authority, including the power to solemnize marriages and administer oaths.
+The title “Justice of the Peace” means very different things in different places.
+In Indiana in 1974, it meant a judge with power over civil and criminal cases.
+In Massachusetts in 2023, it meant an official who performs marriages and administers oaths.

-Guinness World Records evaluates records across many legal jurisdictions.
-Where the same title describes materially different offices, accurate adjudication requires examination of the office's actual legal authority rather than reliance on title alone.
+Guinness World Records judges records across many legal systems.
+When the same title describes very different offices, getting the record right requires looking at the office’s actual legal powers — not just its name.

 VII.
 A Practical Solution

-There is, however, an obvious and fair solution that would avoid penalizing anyone.
-Guinness could re‑designate the Massachusetts achievement under a more accurate title, such as “Youngest Marriage Officiant” or “Youngest Justice of the Peace to Solemnize Marriages,” while restoring my previously recognized title as the youngest judge.
-That approach would preserve Henry Buckley's accomplishment, accurately reflect the different legal nature of the two offices, and correct the historical record without depriving anyone of deserved recognition.
+There is a fair solution that takes nothing away from anyone.
+Guinness could move the Massachusetts achievement to a more accurate title, such as “Youngest Marriage Officiant” or “Youngest Justice of the Peace to Solemnize Marriages.”
+It could then restore my title as the youngest judge.
+That approach would preserve Henry Buckley’s accomplishment, reflect the real legal difference between the two offices, and correct the historical record.

 VIII.
 Conclusion

-Guinness World Records presents itself as "the global authority on all things record-breaking."
-In this instance, however, its reassignment of the record appears inconsistent with its own stated standard.
+Guinness World Records calls itself “the global authority on all things record-breaking.”
+In this case, its record change conflicts with its own stated standard.

-The issue is straightforward.
-Guinness defines a judge as someone who presides over court proceedings, hears witnesses and evidence, assesses credibility, and issues rulings.
-I performed those functions as an Indiana Justice of the Peace.
-Henry Buckley did not perform those functions because the Massachusetts office he held did not carry judicial authority.
+The issue is simple.
+Guinness defines a judge as someone who presides over court proceedings, hears witnesses and evidence, judges credibility, and issues rulings.
+I did those things as an Indiana Justice of the Peace.
+Henry Buckley did not, because the Massachusetts office he held had no judicial power.

-Even after I raised the issue in my appeal, Guinness acknowledged its own definition but declined to apply it in a way consistent with the legal differences between the two offices.
+Even after I raised the issue in my appeal, Guinness acknowledged its own definition but did not apply it to the legal differences between the two offices.

-Guinness World Records has the ability to revisit a record approved in error or based on incomplete evidence.
-If warranted, it can rescind a record or reconsider the category itself.
-The question in this case is not whether someone younger held the title of Justice of the Peace.
-The question is whether that person met Guinness's own published definition of a judge.
+Guinness can revisit a record approved in error.
+It can rescind a record or rethink the category.
+The question here is not whether someone younger held the title of Justice of the Peace.
+The question is whether that person met Guinness’s own published definition of a judge.

-For anyone relying on Guinness World Records as an authoritative source, these documented inconsistencies should give pause.
-A record book claiming global authority is only as credible as its willingness to correct demonstrable mistakes.
+Anyone who relies on Guinness World Records as an authority should weigh these documented inconsistencies.
+A record book claiming global authority is only as credible as its willingness to correct clear mistakes.

-The evidence presented here indicates that the current record holder does not satisfy Guinness World Records' own published definition of a judge.
+The evidence on this page shows that the current record holder does not meet Guinness World Records’ own published definition of a judge.

 Further Documentation